-First of all make yourself a list of all the people and organisations you need to contact.
-This should include government departments like the passport office, HM Revenue and Customs, the DVLA and your local council; your employer; utilities providers – gas, electric, water; communications providers if you have internet or a phone or cable TV; financial services providers from your bank and mortgage provider to store cards; anyone you hold an insurance policy with; individuals like your doctor or solicitor or accountant; and any clubs or membership schemes you're part of, from your gym and any professional associations to the local flower arranging association, book club and wine tasting society. (cont...)
+This is a long list and should include any places where you currently have an account, record, identification, membership or subscription.
+Include government departments: passport, HMRC, the DVLA and your local council; your employer; utility providers – gas, electric, water; communications providers for internet and phone; financial services providers from your bank and mortgage provider to store cards and digital finance; anyone you hold an insurance policy with – health, car, home, contents, pet; professional associations and accreditations; individuals like your doctor or solicitor or accountant; and any clubs or membership schemes you’re part of, from your gym to the library.
+All these companies have been researched and you can get all the information and paperwork needed in just a few minutes!